 Man-made or natural, disasters can strike at any time.
 The Office of Emergency Management provides leadership, planning, education and resources to protect lives, property and the environment in the event a disaster were to strike Arapahoe County.

-OEM has authored and maintains numerous plans in preparation for all hazards events.
-The primary plans are the Hazard Mitigation Plan (HMP) and the County Emergency Operations Plan (EOP).
-The HMP is adopted county wide and describes the natural hazard threats in Arapahoe County, along with mitigating strategies.
-The EOP is foundation that many different public and private entities use to work together during disaster response and the recovery.
+OEM has authored and maintains numerous plans in preparation for all-hazards events.
+The primary plans are the Hazard Mitigation Plan (HMP) and the Emergency Operations Plan (EOP).
+The HMP is adopted countywide and describes the natural hazard threats in Arapahoe County, along with mitigating strategies.
+The EOP is the foundation that many different public and private entities use to work together during disaster response and recovery.

-Sheriff David C. Walcher serves as the County's Emergency Management Director with the day-to-day operations overseen by Emergency Manager Nathan Fogg.
-Nathan is also in charge of several Sheriff's Office Special Operations sections, including the Hazardous Materials Team and the Wildland Fire team.
+Sheriff Tyler Brown serves as the county's emergency management director with the day-to-day operations overseen by Emergency Manager Nathan Fogg.
+Nathan is also in charge of several sheriff's office special operations sections, including the Hazardous Materials Team and the Wildland Fire Team.